RussellCanfield/wingman-ai/README.md

 ## Why Ollama?

 [Ollama](https://ollama.ai/) was chosen for it's simplicity, allowing users to pull a number of models in different configurations and update them at will.
-Ollama will pull optimized models based on your system architecture, however if you do not have a GPU accelerate machine, models will be slower.
+Ollama will pull optimized models based on your system architecture, however if you do not have a GPU accelerated machine, models will be slower.

 ## Setting up Ollama